belambert/cl-asr/README.md

 ============
-Sphinx-L ASR decoder
+Lisp ASR decoder
 ============

-ASR decoder.
+ASR decoder written in Common Lisp.

 Uses acoustic models trained by Sphinx.

-Can be run in batch mode on SPhinx feature extracted files.
+Can be run in batch mode on Sphinx feature extracted files.

 The 'standalone' component, operates on raw WAV files and does the feature extraction internally.